BeakerThe1st/patterer.net/content/about.md

 Want to get in touch?
 I'd probably love to chat with you and answer any questions you may have!

 [Shoot me an email](mailto:benson@patterer.net) or [direct message on Twitter](https://twitter.com/messages/compose?recipient_id=1188270454303277056) and I'll get back to you when I can.
-If you're not into hyperlinks, I'm benson (at) patterer (dot) net and @bensonkitia respectively.
+If you're not into hyperlinks, I'm benson (at) patterer (dot) net and @bensonkitia, respectively.

 ## Tech Stack